100000000x/website/_posts/2020-10-29-crud-django-rest-framework-react.md

     ]
 ```

-You can test the notes REST API by opening [`http://127.0.0.1/api/v1/notes/`](http://127.0.0.1/api/v1/notes/) in the web browser.
-Please remember to set the token in ModHeader.
-You should see returned list of note, which will be empty `[]`:
+You can test the notes REST API by opening [http://127.0.0.1/api/v1/notes/](http://127.0.0.1/api/v1/notes/) in the web browser.
+Please remember to set the token in the ModHeader.
+You should see returned list of notes, which will be empty `[]`:

 [![Notes REST API](notes_REST_API.png){:.image-border}](notes_REST_API.png)

 Let's create the first note.
-Fill `Content` form and click `POST`:
+Fill the `Content` form and click `POST`:

 [![Create Note REST API](create_note_REST_API.png){:.image-border}](create_note_REST_API.png)

-Now, the [`http://127.0.0.1/api/v1/notes/`](http://127.0.0.1/api/v1/notes/) address should return one note in the list:
+Now, the [http://127.0.0.1/api/v1/notes/](http://127.0.0.1/api/v1/notes/) address should return one note in the list:

 [![List Notes REST API](notes_REST_API_list.png){:.image-border}](notes_REST_API_list.png)

-Please navigate to the first note by manually setting id to `1` in URL:  [`http://127.0.0.1/api/v1/notes/1/`](http://127.0.0.1/api/v1/notes/1/).
+Please navigate to the first note by manually setting id to `1` in the URL address:  [http://127.0.0.1/api/v1/notes/1/](http://127.0.0.1/api/v1/notes/1/).
 You should see `DELETE` and `PUT` buttons, which can be used to delete or update the note respectively.

 [![Notes DELETE PUT REST API](notes_REST_API_delete_put.png){:.image-border}](notes_REST_API_delete_put.png)

 That's all!
 The backend REST API is ready.
 That's why the Django Rest Framework is amazing.

 ## The CRUD in React

-We will add new `notes` directory in `frontend/src/components/`.
-We need to define several files in it:
+We will add a new `notes` directory in the `frontend/src/components/`.
+We need to add several files in it:
 - `NotesTypes.js` - that will define action types,
-- `NotesActions.js` - with actions implementations,
+- `NotesActions.js` - with functions implementations,
 - `NotesReducer.js` - reducer for notes,
 - `Note.js` - the component that will display one note,
-- `AddNote.js` - the form to add new note,
+- `AddNote.js` - the form to add a new note,
-- `NotesList.js` - the component with list of notess.
+- `NotesList.js` - the component with list of notes.

 I will first add Create and Read functionality, and then Update and Delete.
 I hope this way it will be easier to follow.

 ### Create and Read objects in React

-Let's add `frontend/src/components/notes/NotesTypes.js` file with two action types:
+Let's add the `frontend/src/components/notes/NotesTypes.js` file with two action types:
 - `GET_NOTES`
 - `ADD_NOTE`.